SathyaNeom/GIS_Project/QUICK_START.md

 # Quick Start Guide

-This guide provides step-by-step instructions to set up and run the Electronic Services Android application.
+This guide provides step-by-step instructions to set up and run the GPS_Device_Proj Android application.

 ## Prerequisites